-A Pakistani fighter jet crashed in the south of the country Friday while on routine training, an air force official said, but the pilot ejected safely and there were no casualties on the ground.
+A Pakistani fighter jet crashed in the south of the country Tuesday while on routine training but the pilot ejected safely and there were no casualties on the ground, an air force official said.

-The Mirage-V plane took off from the Pakistan Air Force's Masroor Base in Karachi and crashed near the town of Sonmiani in southwestern Baluchistan province, air force spokesman Squadron Leader Mohammad Nadeem told AFP.
+The French-built Mirage jet took off from the Pakistan Air Force's Masroor Base in Arabian Sea port city of Karachi and crashed near the town of Uthal in southwestern Baluchistan province, air force spokesman Squadron Leader Mohammad Nadeem told AFP.

-Sonmiani is around 50 kilometres (30 miles) west of Karachi.
+Uthal is around 60 kilometres (36 miles) west of Karachi.

-No loss of civilian life or property was reported on ground.
+No loss of civilian life or property was reported on ground, he said.

 The Pakistan Air Force has a fleet of Chinese aircraft including F-7PGs and A-5s, plus US-built F-16s and French Mirages.
-It recently acquired JF-17, or Thunder jets, manufactured jointly by China and Pakistan.
+It recently acquired JF-17s Thunder jets, manufactured jointly by China and Pakistan.